frankleitelemoscosta/The_Walking_in_Matrix/README.md

-question: "You want to initiate the walking in the matrix in the column?".This is happen after filling in the matrix, where a counter will forward for access the houses of vector and attributions to the matrix, what happened is that at each stage this the function is open the counter stop where start other matrices, and this way ever access this function the matrix will fill in with new numbers, and this function be in between lines 55 at 67in the file "matriz.c".
+question: "You want to initiate the walking in the matrix in the column?".This is happen after filling in the matrix, where a counter will forward for access the houses of vector and attributions to the matrix, what happened is that at each stage this the function is open the counter where start other matrices, and this way ever access this function the matrix will fill in with new numbers, and this function be in between lines 55 at 67in the file "matriz.c".
 </p>

 <p style = "text-align = justify">
-Later the two start questions the function "SearchingTheBiggerElement" is called and start the walking per matrix.
+Later the two questions for start, the function "SearchingTheBiggerElement" is called and start the walking per matrix.
 In this moment we have three procedure happening:

 <ul>
   <li>Receiving parameters</li>
-  <li>Check the neighbors</li>
+  <li>Analysis the neighbors</li>
   <li>Change the position of the Jack and Sum of selected elements</li>
 </ul>
 </p>